 (iv) issuing of card-based payment instruments (PSP_IC);

 (b) the name of the competent authorities where the payment service provider is registered.
+This is provided in two forms: the full name string (NCAName) in English and an abbreviated unique identifier (NCAId).
+See clause 5.2.3 for further details.

 The syntax of the defined statement shall comply with ASN.1 [5].
 The complete ASN.1 module for all defined statements shall be as provided in Annex A; it takes precedence over the ASN.1 definitions provided in the body of the present document, in case of discrepancy.